Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare solutions to pay off your debt

 The debt snowball method may not be the most cost effective way to pay off your debts, but it can help keep you encouraged by giving you mini wins throughout the process.
-You can learn more about how this strategy works by checking out our guide to the debt snowball method.

 Not sure this is the right approach for you?
 See how it stacks up to the debt avalanche method first.